-C22 Yes No C22 Do you have a nonbinding early a notified of an admission decision notification date but do not have t well in advance of the regular X C22 If "yes," please complete the follow wing: C22 Early action closing date C22 Early action notification date C22 C22 C22 Is your early action plan a "restric tive" plan under wh No nich you limit studer nts from applying t to other early plans
+C22 Yes No

+C22 Do you have a nonbinding early action plar notified of an admission decision well in ad notification date but do not have to commit vance of the regular ? ×

+C22 If "yes," please complete the following:

+C22 Early action closing date

+C22 Early action notification date

+Is your early action plan a "restrictive" plan under which you limit stud dents from applying t to other early plans?